 In this City Horizons lecture, Professor Ron Martin, Professor of Economic Geography at Cambridge University and principal investigator in major ESRC funded project, City Evolutions, explored the resilience of British cities to major economic shocks.

-This lecture will draw on a brand new dataset developed as part of the City Evolutions project, bringing unique and rigorous insight into the resilience of UK cities over the past several decades.
-You can find ongoing analysis of the dataset in the project’s series of working papers and briefings, before fuller analysis is published next year.
+This lecture drew on a brand new dataset developed as part of the City Evolutions project, bringing unique and rigorous insight into the resilience of UK cities over the past several decades.
+You can find ongoing analysis of the dataset in the project’s series of working papers and briefings, before fuller analysis is published.